 In May 2011, the IASB issued IFRS 10 - Consolidated Financial Statements.
 IFRS 10 establishes principles for the presentation and preparation of condensed interim financial statements when an entity controls one or more other entities.
 IFRS 10 replaces the consolidation requirements in SIC-12 - Consolidation - Special Purpose Entities and IAS 27 - Consolidated and Separate Financial Statements and will be effective for the Company's fiscal year beginning October 1, 2013.
-The Company is currently evaluating the impact of IFRS 10 on its condensed interim financial statements.
+The Company has determined that IFRS 10 will not have any impact on its condensed interim financial statements.

-Notes to Condensed Interim Financial Statements Three months ended December 31, 2012 and 2011 (Unaudited - expressed in Canadian dollars)
+Notes to Condensed Interim Financial Statements Six months ended March 31, 2013 and 2012 (Unaudited - expressed in Canadian dollars)